Neuro occupational therapy and the importance of goal-setting

 Because he had metal plates in his leg, ankle and elbow, our patient saw his problems as being purely physical.
 He was dedicated to his physiotherapy but would exhaust himself and when on arriving home he was unable to do anything but sleep.

-Like many of our clients at the beginning, he did not understand the point of occupational therapy.
-However, once we had explained how the process would work and discussed the merits of goal setting as a way of helping him back to a more fulfilling life, he was persuaded.
+Like many of our clients at the beginning, he did not understand the point of neuro occupational therapy.
+However, once we explained how the process would work and discussed the merits of goal setting as a way of helping him back to a more fulfilling life, he was persuaded.

 Goals setting in action